lzell/AIProxySwift/README.md

+# About

-## iOS and macOS clients for AIProxy
+Use this package to add [AIProxy](https://www.aiproxy.pro) support to your iOS and macOS apps.

-This is a young project.
-It includes a small client for OpenAI that routes all requests through [AIProxy](https://www.aiproxy.pro).
-You would use this client to add AI to your apps without building your own backend.
+AIProxy lets you depend on AI APIs safely without building your own backend.
 Three levels of security are applied to keep your API key secure and your AI bill predictable:

 - Certificate pinning
 - DeviceCheck verification
 - Split key encryption

-## Note to existing customers

-If you previously used `AIProxy.swift` from our dashboard, or integrated with SwiftOpenAI, you will find that we initialize the aiproxy service slightly differently here.
-We no longer accept a `deviceCheckBypass` as an argument to the initializer of the service.
-It was too easy to accidentally leak the constant.

-Instead, you add the device check bypass as an environment variable.
-Please follow the steps in the next section for adding an environment variable to your project.
+## Installation

-## Adding this package as a dependency to your Xcode project
+### How to add this package as a dependency to your Xcode project

-1. Open your Xcode project
-2. Select `File > Add Package Dependencies`
+1. From within your Xcode project, select `File > Add Package Dependencies`
-3. Punch `github.com/lzell/aiproxyswift` into the package URL bar
+   :image:
+2. Punch `github.com/lzell/aiproxyswift` into the package URL bar, and select the 'main' branch as the dependency rule.
+Alternatively, you can choose specific releases if you'd like to have finer control of when your dependency gets updated.
+   :image:
 4. Add an `AIPROXY_DEVICE_CHECK_BYPASS' env variable to Xcode.
 This token is provided to you in the AIProxy developer dashboard, and is necessary for the iOS simulator to communicate with the AIProxy backend.
     - Type `cmd shift ,` to open up the "Edit Schemes" menu.
     - Select `Run` in the sidebar
     - Select `Arguments` from the top nav
-    - Add to the "Environment Variables" section (not the "Arguments Passed on Launch" section) an env variable with name `AIPROXY_DEVICE_CHECK_BYPASS` and value that we provided you in the AIProxy dashboard
+    - Add to the "Environment Variables" section an env variable with name `AIPROXY_DEVICE_CHECK_BYPASS` and value that we provided you in the AIProxy dashboard
+    :Image:

 The `AIPROXY_DEVICE_CHECK_BYPASS` is intended for the simulator only.
 Do not let it leak into a distribution build of your app (including a TestFlight distribution).
 If you follow the steps above, then the constant won't leak because env variables are not packaged into the app bundle.

+### How to update the package

+- Update rule if necessary :image:
+- Package > update package cache  :image:

 See the FAQ for more details on the DeviceCheck bypass constant.